8 Best Campgrounds near Zion National Park

 Coral Pink Sand Dunes is a spectacular little state park with a very nice campground.
 This park is one of the top state parks in Utah, and it's worth a trip in its own right just to explore the dunes.
 This campground is about a 40-minute drive from the east gate of Zion National Park, but it's worth considering if you are looking for some place to camp on the east side of the park.

 Sites are all located along a single loop and set among juniper and pinon pines, providing plenty of privacy.
-Each site offers pull-through parking, a picnic table, and a grill.
+Of the 34 sites, each one offers pull-through parking, a picnic table, and a grill.
 You can book a site here up to four months in advance.
 It's also worth noting that the group site here is fantastic, with a modern barbecue, and it can hold between 25 and 50 people.